-Response: This proposal includes updating the land use designation on a portion of the commercial center at the southeast corner of Shea Boulevard and 92nd Street.
-The inclusion of the southern portion of the center is to allow that portion of the center to engage with the planning and future residential use to the south.
-The proposed residents of the project will benefit from the location of the new residential building to the commercial center and all of the retail, restaurant and service uses.
-This goal is met by providing for a new land use that will increase the success of the adjacent commercial center.
+Response: The proposed residents of the project will benefit from the location of the new residential building to the commercial center and all of the retail, restaurant and service uses.
+This goal is met by providing for a new land use that will increase the success of the adjacent commercial center, while also providing live/work and co-working office spaces.
+Mention walkability and maybe reduction of automobile dependence given proximity to essential services